Our latest news & views

 The price of the service is affected by topic, formatting, language combination, translator experience, location and demand level.
-For basic documents, you’ll generally be charged on a price per word basis linked to industry-standard rates.
-In the UK you will find typical rates in the range of £0.09 to £0.16 per word.
+You’ll generally be charged on a price per word basis and in the UK you will find rates typically in the range of £0.09 to £0.25 per word.
 But why is there such a variation?

-Very widely spoken languages such as Chinese, Spanish and English can cost less than less commonly spoken languages such as Norwegian or Icelandic.
+Widely spoken languages such as Chinese, Spanish and English can cost less than less commonly spoken languages such as Norwegian or Icelandic.
 When there are a lot of translators available, and when translators provide services from places with a low cost of living, prices fall, and vice versa.
-Therefore, the same document translated into Norwegian costs more than it does in Chinese.
+So, the same document translated into Norwegian can cost more than it does in Chinese.

 It may sound obvious, but the more technical a document translation is, the higher the price will be.
 This is because of the expertise required to understand the source text and translate it effectively.
 While it might be tempting to cut costs and use Google translate, or a translator who isn’t an expert in your industry, we’d suggest that you don’t!
 Investing in an experienced translation partner will undoubtedly provide you with better quality document translation which in turn can lead to more sales, greater engagement or both.

 Consider medical document translation, for example.
 This is a field in which the average price for document translation is higher, but the price relates to the expert medical knowledge required to translate these materials.
 Medical translators are often qualified in a particular medical field and will have an in-depth working knowledge of the healthcare sector.